 - And so on…

 1).
 Scan viral content sites for ideas: The ideas that you’re looking for are right under your nose.
-Save time and avoid reinventing the wheel by scanning viral content sites for ideas that you can improve on or customize for your readers.
+Save time and avoid reinventing the wheel by scanning viral content sites for ideas that you can improve on or customize for your readers, making them want to click to tweet or to share on their social network sites.

 Since these sites already have a culture of consistently creating viral content, let’s look into some of them, starting with Huffington Post.